Kiezroy/NCL2025/Individual Game/Network Traffic Analysis/Lost In Resolution (Easy).md

 Q2 - 10 points
 What is the email provider they use?

+- Query wireshark to filter for the word mail
+- `frame contains "mail"`

+`protonmail.com`

 Q3 - 20 points
 In frame 10061, what is the second A record returned for the domain chatgpt.com?